Measurement-Induced Phase Transitions in Informational Active Matter

-which mathematically states that thinker gases conserve number, momentum, and energy in all collisions, just as the MB distribution.
+i.e.~the \dname\ gas conserves number, momentum, and energy in all collisions.
 Note that this restriction does not constrain the third-order moments which define the heat flux tensor, or the individual entries of the pressure tensor (derived from second-order moments).

-Using the expression for the thinker gas collision invariant, $g = D(1+\mathcal{D})$, we can trivially reorder to obtain $(1+\mathcal{D}) = g D^{-1}$.
-As a scalar function which must be greater than zero, division by $D$ presents no problems (see supplemental information section S4.6).
-Using this expression for the thinker perturbation, and the notation for expectation value $\langle \phi \rangle_m = \int \phi f_m d\vec{v}$, we can write: